Hereditary angioedema: Long-term

+Donidalorsen (Dawnzera) was approved for medical use in the US in August 2025, for the prevention of attacks of hereditary angioedema in people twelve years of age and older.

 Short-term

 Short-term prevention is normally administered before surgery or dental treatment.
 In Germany, C1-INH concentrate is used for this and given 1–1.5 hours before the procedure.
 In countries where C1-inhibitor concentrate is not available or only available in an emergency (laryngeal edema), high-dose androgen treatment is administered for 5–7 days.

-Management
+HAE Attack Management

 The aim of acute treatment is to halt progression of the edema as quickly as possible, which can be life-saving, particularly if the swelling is in the larynx.
+Several C1 inhibitor treatments are available in the US and two C1 inhibitor products are available in Canada.
+Berinert P (CSL Behring), which is pasteurized, was approved by the US FDA in 2009 for acute attacks.
+Cinryze, which is nanofiltered, was approved by the FDA in 2008 for prophylaxis.
+Ruconest is a recombinant C1 inhibitor approved in the US and the EU that does not carry the risk of infectious disease transmission due to human blood-borne pathogens.

+Sebetralstat (Ekterly) was approved for medical use in the United States in July 2025.
+It is an oral (pill) plasma kallikrein inhibitor that is for use in people aged twelve years of age and older.

 In Germany, most acute treatment consists of C1 inhibitor concentrate from donor blood, which must be administered intravenously; however, in most European countries, C1 inhibitor concentrate is only available to patients who are participating in special programs.
 In emergency situations where C1 inhibitor concentrate is not available, fresh frozen plasma (FFP) can be used as an alternative, as it also contains C1 inhibitor.

 Other treatment modalities can stimulate the synthesis of C1 inhibitor, or reduce C1 inhibitor consumption.
-Purified C1 inhibitor, derived from human blood, has been used in Europe since 1979.
-Several C1 inhibitor treatments are now available in the U.S. Food and Drug Administration and two C1 inhibitor products are now available in Canada.
-Berinert P (CSL Behring), which is pasteurized, was approved by the F.D.A. in 2009 for acute attacks.
-Cinryze (ViroPharma), which is nanofiltered, was approved by the F.D.A. in 2008 for prophylaxis.
-Ruconest (Pharming) is a recombinant C1 inhibitor approved in the US and Europe that does not carry the risk of infectious disease transmission due to human blood-borne pathogens.
+Purified C1 inhibitor, derived from human blood, has been used in the EU since 1979.

-The medication ecallantide inhibits plasma kallikrein and was approved by the F.D.A. (but not in Europe) for acute attacks in 2009.
-Icatibant inhibits the bradykinin B2 receptor, and was approved in Europe and the USA.
+The medication ecallantide inhibits plasma kallikrein and was approved by the FDA in the United States for acute attacks in 2009.
+Icatibant inhibits the bradykinin B2 receptor, and was approved in the EU in 2008 and the US in 2011.

-In HAE, specific stimuli that have previously led to attacks may need to be avoided in the future.
-It does not respond to antihistamines, corticosteroids, or epinephrine.